momentumlearn/almac-training/notes/05-normalization.md

 |   3   |  Viable   |  20   |

 And now our database is normalized.
 By doing this, we've eliminated errors and inconsistencies that can happen when data is inserted, updated, and removed, and made it easier to extend our tables.

+## Exercise

+Create a schema for a library, including patrons, copies of books, and checkouts.

 ## References